 Dutch attitudes and approaches to sexuality

 The Netherlands is among the world leaders in sexual and reproductive health and rights.
-The Dutch way is to have positive attitudes and approaches towards sex and sexuality.
-Sexuality education starts at an early age.

 Sexuality education in the Netherlands